-The AOZ1019 is a current-mode step down regulator with integrated high side PMOS switch.
-It operates from a 4.5V to 16V input voltage range and supplies up to 2A of load current.
-The duty cycle can be adjusted from 6% to 100% allowing a wide range of output voltage.
-Features include enable control, Power-On Reset, input under voltage lockout, fixed internal soft-start and thermal shut down.
+The AOZ1015 is a current-mode step down regulator with integrated high side PMOS switch and a low side freewheeling Schottky diode.
+It operates from a 4.5V to 16V input voltage range and supplies up to 1.5A of load current.
+The duty cycle can be adjusted from 6% to 100% allowing a wide range of output voltages.
+Features include; enable control, Power-On Reset, input under voltage lockout, fixed internal soft-start and thermal shut down.

-The AOZ1019 is available in SO-8 package.
+The AOZ1015 is available in an SO-8 package.